SERVICES

 Follow our work and learn about the lichens we see.

 Lichens are symbiotic organisms, and lichenology is a community activity.
-We believe in sharing field notes about the lichens we see.
+We believe in sharing our field notes about lichens we see.
 Keep up with our notes and news, and learn lichens with us.

 TESTIMONIALS